ihmcrobotics/ihmc-java-ros2-communication/docs/Making a release.md

 1. Update the version of `ros2-msg-to-pubsub-generator` plugin in `ihmc-java-ros2-communication/ros2-common-interfaces/build.gradle`.
 1. Commit and push with message `:bookmark: X.X.X` and tag `X.X.X`
+1. It will take several minutes before the newly published jars are available for Gradle to download such that it will take a moment before Gradle is able to assemble `ros2-common-interfaces`.

 #### Step 6: (Optional) Draft and publish release on GitHub